hypothesis/h/docs/developing/making-changes-to-model-code.rst

 migration scripts.
 See the Alembic docs (and look at existing scripts in `h/migrations/versions <https://github.com/hypothesis/h/tree/master/h/migrations/versions>`_) for details.
 The ``hypothesis migrate`` command is a wrapper around Alembic.
-The basic steps to create a new migration script for h are:
+The steps to create a new migration script for h are:

 1. Create the revision script by running ``bin/hypothesis migrate revision``, for example: